 Similar to that of narcolepsy

 Treatment of idiopathic hyperinsomnia is similar to that of narcolepsy Treatment Narcolepsy is characterized by chronic excessive daytime sleepiness, often with sudden loss of muscle tone (cataplexy).
-Other symptoms include sleep paralysis and hypnagogic and hypnopompic... read more (eg, modafinil), except that anticataplectic drugs are unnecessary.
+Other symptoms include sleep paralysis and hypnagogic and hypnopompic... read more ; ie, it is treated with wake-promoting drugs (eg, modafinil; sodium oxybate; a combination drug that contains calcium, magnesium, potassium, and sodium oxybates Treatment ).

 Drugs Mentioned In This Article